Jérémie Louis-Sidney: Biography

-Born the only son in a 7-sibling family, Louis-Sidney suffered from a difficulties at school and quickly fell in juvenile delinquency, leading to his placement in a foster care family, and later in a semi-closed establishment.
+The only son of seven siblings, Louis-Sidney suffered from a difficulties at school and quickly fell in juvenile delinquency, leading to his placement in a foster care family, and later in a semi-closed establishment.
 He escaped the facility at the age of 17 and converted to Islam around this point.

-Louis-Sidney moved to Cannes, where he made a living from odd jobs.
+He moved to Cannes, where he made a living from odd jobs.
 On 6 September 2007, he was arrested on suspicions of drug dealing.
 After a six-month detention, he was sentenced on 16 April 2008 to a one-year prison term and another year in suspended sentence, walking free under a reprieve deal.

 In May 2009, Louis-Sidney published a rap song comprising vague conspiracy theories on the 11 of September attacks, child trafficking, organ trafficking, bar codes and media manipulation.
 Around the same time, police reported that Louis-Sidney met regularly with a group of associates who would end up being suspected in terrorist affairs.
 Religiously married to two women, Louis-Sidney lived in the Esplanade neighbourhood of Strasbourg.

 Louis-Sidney came to the attention of the Central Directorate of Interior Intelligence in spring 2012.
 He became the main suspect in the 19 September fragmentation grenade attack against a kosher shop at Sarcelles, in which one person was lightly wounded, when his DNA signature was found on the lever of the weapon.

-On 6 October 2012, the French police anti-terrorist unit RAID launched a France-wide arrest against the various elements of Louis-Sidney's group.
+On 6 October 2012, the French police anti-terrorist unit RAID launched a France-wide arrest against the various elements of Louis-Sidney's group, known as the "Cannes-Torcy cell".
 At 6 in the morning, they broke in his Strasbourg apartment; Louis-Sidney turned out to be armed with a 357-calibre Smith & Wesson revolver and opened fire, wounding one of the officers in the thorax.
 Louis-Sidney was killed by the return fire of the police after firing all six shots in his weapon.

 The police reported finding a testament tape where Louis-Sidney claimed to wish to "die a martyr".
 Paris prosecutor François Molins cited Louis-Sidney as an example of "rapid radicalisation".